MakeCloudHQ/cloud-run-training/setup-instructions.md

 ## 1. Google Cloud Platform Access

 You should have received:
-- Access to a GCP project in your organization
+- Access to a Google Cloud project in your organization
 - **Owner** role permissions on this project
 - The project should be linked to a billing account